alfredzhang98/Bristol_ACID_lab/README.md

 The [auto_aicd.sh](auto_aicd.sh) file could be placed at anywhere in the linux system.

-Before run it git it a permission:
+Before run it give it a permission:

 `chmod +777 ./auto_aicd.sh`